krilor/wordpress-website-standards/README.md

 `Outdated`

 This is not needed because you should always have an updated version of WordPress.
 Also, [hiding the version doesn't really help](https://www.wpwhitesecurity.com/wordpress-security/hide-wordpress-version-does-it-matter/).

+### XML-RPC

+> If it is not in use, XML-RPC **must** be disabled.

+Old tales has it that you could be exposed to [amplified brute force attacks](https://blog.sucuri.net/2015/10/brute-force-amplification-attacks-against-wordpress-xmlrpc.html) and be used in [herding your site into a botnet for DDoS](https://www.incapsula.com/blog/wordpress-security-alert-pingback-ddos.html).
+Brute force attacks should be fended with login limits, and the botnet hack is not very effective anyways.